Child Support Lawyer in Marina del Rey

 If a parent attempts to avoid paying child support by refusing to work or working less, the Los Angeles family court will “impute” their income, meaning calculate an expected payment amount based on employment history, education, training, etc. If payment is not made or made on time, the court may enforce the order by directly taking the payments from the parent’s paycheck.

-How to Calculate Child Support in California
+Calculating Child Support in California

 - The gross income of each parent

-- the percentage of time each parent will spend with the child
+- The percentage of time each parent will spend with the child

-- Payroll deductions such as health insurance
+- Payroll deductions, such as health insurance

 Is Child Support Mandatory in California?